 I visited the art gallery and especially liked the landscape paintings of James Yates.
 The exhibition – Professional Cape Artists – features sculpture, paintings, and ceramics of local masters.
 The exhibition is on display between 16th February and 11th March.

-I hiked a close-in trail, had lunch, and enjoyed the stone sculptures perfectly placed throughout the grounds.
+I hiked a close-in trail, had a lingering lunch, and enjoyed the stone sculptures perfectly placed throughout the grounds.
 Families were relaxing and picnicking on a lush carpet of grass.

 Table Mountain Aquifer

 Chemicals aren’t used in Kirstenbosch’s drinking water.
-It’s “extracted from boreholes that tap deep into the Table Mountain Aquifer 200 ft. below ground level”.
+The water is “extracted from boreholes that tap deep into the Table Mountain Aquifer 200 ft. below ground level”.
 Drinking water from the aquifer is of “such high quality it could be bottled”!

 This trip I’m exploring Claremont – a leafy suburban neighborhood six miles south of Cape Town.
 Although nothing beats the energy and excitement of Cape Town, I wanted to experience a new area.

 My B&B is between Claremont and Rondebosch, both growing suburban areas surrounded by spectacular natural beauty and Cape Dutch architecture.
 The University of Cape Town is nearby.
-It’s quite a change from the daily city chaos in Maputo!
+It’s a major change from the city chaos in Maputo!